furious-programming/TreeStructInfo/README.md

 "False"    "No"     "Off"    "F"    "N"    "0"    - false values
 ```

-Camel style for string values is not mandatory (uppercase for character values too).
+PascalCase for string values is not mandatory (uppercase for character values too).
 Digits `1` and `0` are the only permitted.

 ## Integers